idsia-robotics/navground/docs/guides/extend/scenario.rst

 .. note::

-   This is a weaker way to extend a scenario than sub-classing and registering the sub-class as it is not exposed to YAML.
+   This is a weaker way to extend a scenario than registering a sub-class as the new groups will not be exposed to YAML.

+.. _initializers:

 Initializers
 ============